JoseJulianMosqueraFuli/bookmarks/README.md

 - Implementing asynchronous HTTP requests with JavaScript and Django
 - Building infinite scroll pagination
 - Building a follow system

-## Next Steps

-We will learn improve the project.

-This improvements could be cover the following points:

 - Creating an activity stream application
 - Adding generic relations to models
 - Optimizing QuerySets for related objects